 By clicking on the 3D geometry, the status of the sensor can now be tested again in real time.
-But maybe it is also important to see the last data.
+But perhaps it is also important to view the last data.
 This historical time series is also just a click away and could provide information about the cause of the failure.
 After a thorough analysis, the user now has the certainty that the hardware is defective.
 So the next step is to replace it.

 Is a spare part available?